norlab-ulaval/libpointmatcher/doc/Compilation.md

 Some installation steps are platform-dependent and need to be done beforehand.

 === "Ubuntu"
     You will need to install the GNU Compiler Collection, also known as GCC.
-The minimum supported version is 7.5.0.
+The minimum supported version is 9.4.0.
     ```bash
     sudo apt update
     sudo apt install build-essential
+    ```

+    ??? warning "Ubuntu 18 Bionic"

+        While newer versions of Ubuntu come with gcc and g++ on newer versions than 9.4.0 and support all modern C++17 standard library features, it is not the case for Ubuntu Bionic.
+        You will therefore need to install it manually.
+        Run
+        ```shell
+        sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+        sudo apt-get update &&
+        sudo apt-get install gcc-9 g++-9
+        sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-9 60 --slave /usr/bin/g++ g++ /usr/bin/g++-9
         ```

 === "MacOS"
     ###### Installing Xcode via the App Store (OS X 10.10.2 and later)